-School buses are a high-risk environment for many students with autism.
-The noise, the crowded and enclosed space, and other factors can make these students so uncomfortable they can become agitated and lash out.
+Autism and riding the school bus can be a challenging combination, creating a high-risk environment where noise, crowded and enclosed space, and other factors can make students who require special-needs transportation so uncomfortable that they become agitated and lash out.

 The ITP should include the child’s disorder, sensitivities and triggers, how they are likely to react to triggers, and techniques that calm them down.
 If the child has a behavior management plan, that should be in the ITP too, as well as the names and contact information for the child’s teachers, intervention specialists, and parents.